jmetzger/dfi-lm-optimizer/README.md

 Because it is not possible to extract it directly from the app, you will need to do the following steps (it does not work with saiive.live - mobile version IOS !!)

-Download SIIAVE.live for your Desktop (tested it on OSX, but should work the same for Windows) https://apps.apple.com/app/saiive-live-defi-wallet/id1588945201
+Download saiive.live - wallet for your Desktop (tested it on OSX, but should work the same for Windows) https://apps.apple.com/app/saiive-live-defi-wallet/id1588945201

 Now you need to import your wallet using the 24 words